graphprotocol/graph-improvement-proposals/gips/0001-gip-process.md

 # Getting a proposal accepted by the Council

 After the author has followed the process described above, the proposal has been discussed in relevant calls, and the changes have met the requirements to be ready for deployment, the proposal can advance to the Candidate stage.
-At this point, the author can request the Council to discuss the proposal for acceptance by filling in this form (TODO: link to form).
+At this point, the author can request the Council to discuss the proposal for acceptance by filling in [this form](https://thegraph.typeform.com/to/UIKoy6ys) .
 The Council may rely on the Technical Advisory Board to filter these requests and validate that changes are really ready for deployment, and may invite the authors to a Council meeting to present the proposal.
 The Council may also request a community Snapshot vote (at this stage, or any earlier stage in the process) to gauge community consensus before making a decision.

 To accept a proposal, the Council will use a Graph Governance Proposal or GGP.
 GGPs are executed through a vote on [Snapshot](https://snapshot.org/#/council.graphprotocol.eth) were each Council member can vote, and 6 positive votes mean that a proposal was Accepted.